Getting Started

 v{latestVersion}.ts

-The index.ts file will always exists.
+file will always exist.
 The other files are generated only if requested.
 But at least one of these files will be present.
+The default generation behavior is to export the draft and the last published version.

 What's next?